-- Put the onions, cabbage, green peppers, green tomatoes and red pepper through a food grinder.
+- Put the onions, cabbage, green peppers, green tomatoes and red peppers through a food grinder.

 - Drain the vegetables thoroughly.

-- Add to drain vegetable the syrup ingredients; sugar, cider vinegar, celery seeds, mustard seeds and turmeric.
+- Add to the drained vegetables the syrup ingredients; sugar, cider vinegar, celery seeds, mustard seeds and turmeric.

 - Cook for 45 minutes to 1 hour.

-- Ladle hot relish into sterilized jars; leave 1/4" head space.
+- Ladle hot relish into sterilized jars; leave 1/4-inch head space.